-AIARE Level 1 Course For Ice Climbers & Mountaineers
+AIARE Level 1 Course For Ice Climbers & Alpinists

 Sign up for an exclusive AIARE (American Institute for Avalanche Research and Education) Recreational Level 1 avalanche course specifically designed for ice climbers and mountaineers.
 Our 3-day Avalanche Level 1 is an official AIARE course and follows the American Avalanche Association curriculum with 24 hours of classroom instruction and in-field practical learning sessions.
 Skyward Mountaineering has customized this curriculum to teach the nuanced avalanche concerns for climbers, rather than the standard courses which focus on skier specific terrain and modalities.
 Additionally, this course is ideal for winter recreationalists who may prefer to travel on-foot or snowshoes rather than skis or splitboard.